-The purpose of this study was to examine a new selection tool of a VAC while focusing on comparing the perceptions of candidates and assessors towards it and towards a FTF AC.
-The need to examine this new selection tool is the revolutionary changes in recruitment and selection technologies alongside organizations dealing with COVID-19 epidemic limitations (Jones & Abdelfattah, 2020; Joshi et al., 2020) that have expanded the use of a VAC for selection purposes.
-It was found that using a VAC, along with the organizational benefits of saving time and money and expanding the scope of relevant candidates (Chapman & Webster, 2001, 2003), also produces similar perceptions of fairness as in FTF AC among candidates.
-However, Assessors’ level of confidence in FTF selection tool are higher compared to a virtual selection tool.
+The purpose of this study was to examine a new selection tool, the VAC, by comparing the perceptions of candidates and assessors toward it versus FTF ACs.
+The need to examine this new selection tool arose from the revolutionary changes in recruitment and selection technologies as organizations sought to deal with limitations due to the COVID-19 pandemic (Jones & Abdelfattah, 2020; Joshi et al., 2020), which expanded the use of VACs for selection purposes.
+It was found that using a VAC, along with the organizational benefits of saving time and money and expanding the scope of relevant candidates (Chapman & Webster, 2001, 2003), produces similar perceptions of fairness as for FTF ACs among candidates.
+However, the assessors’ level of confidence was higher for the FTF selection tool compared to the virtual selection tool.

-These findings present for the first-time empirical evidence on candidates’ and assessors’ perceptions towards VAC, and thus make a significant contribution to organizations that want to understand some of the implications of operating VAC instead of FTF AC.
-The findings help professionals in occupational-organizational psychology and HR make decisions about how to implement a VAC.
-For example, based on the findings, organizations operating a VAC are advised to invest in in-depth training and conducting VAC experiences for assessors to strengthen their level of confidence in assessments.
-It also appears that selection tools that are primarily based on the transmission of information in a verbal channel and do not demand moving in the room and communicating with body are particularly suitable for execution within an VAC.
-Beyond these findings, in order to see the complete picture of this new AC, it is necessary to delve deeper and examine whether there are differences in the assessment characteristics and validity of a VAC compared to a FTF AC.
+These findings present, for the first-time, empirical evidence on candidates’ and assessors’ perceptions towards VACs, and thus make a significant contribution to organizations that want to understand the implications of running VACs instead of FTF ACs.
+The findings can be used to help professionals in occupational-organizational psychology and HR make decisions about how to implement VACs.
+For example, based on the findings, organizations operating VACs are advised to invest in in-depth training on the running of VACs for assessors to strengthen their level of confidence in providing evaluations.
+It also appears that selection tools that are primarily based on the transmission of verbal information, and do not require candidates to move around the room and communicate using their body, are particularly suitable for execution within VACs.
+Beyond these findings, in order to understand the complete picture of this new form of AC, it is necessary to delve deeper and examine whether there are differences in the assessment characteristics and validity of VACs compared to FTF ACs.

-The current study provides first step in building a body of research regarding VAC.
-It presents empirical comparison of assessors’ and candidates’ responses to VAC in comparison to FTF AC.
-We hope, that future research will follow and answer remaining research gaps regarding this topic.
-Future studies should not only replicate comparisons made in the current study with older population and not during COVID-19 unique pandemic period, but also test differences in the actual assessments in VAC in comparison to FTF AC (concurrent validity), test the ability of VAC to predict role performance (predictive validity), and the level of reliability of assessments in VAC comparing to FTF AC.
+The current study provides the first step in building a body of research regarding VACs.
+It presents an empirical comparison of assessors’ and candidates’ responses to VACs in comparison to FTF ACs.
+We hope that future research will extend this and seek to fill the remaining research gaps regarding this topic.
+Future studies should not only replicate comparisons made in the current study using an older population, and outside of the unique COVID-19 pandemic period, but also test differences in the actual assessments provided in VACs in comparison to FTF ACs (concurrent validity), examine the ability of VACs to predict role performance (predictive validity), and explore the level of reliability of assessments in VACs compared to FTF ACs.

 Bibliography